Ehrlichia in Dogs

 *Although Ehrlichia has been reported to cause disease in cats, it is poorly understood at this time.
 Fever, lethargy, anorexia, weight loss, bruising, joint pain, respiratory distress, vomiting, and diarrhea have all been described as symptoms of feline Ehrlichia infections.

 What is the recommended protocol following a positive Ehrlichia test?

-Ehrlichia infections often respond to treatment with high dose doxycycline for 28 days; however, this will fail to clear the infection in some dogs.
-Long-lasting immunity does not appear to develop, and reinfection is common following treatment if more tick bites occur.
+Ehrlichia infections often respond to treatment with the antibiotic doxycycline for 28 days; however, this will fail to clear the infection in some dogs.
 Dogs with severe infections may require hospitalization and aggressive care.
+Long-lasting immunity does not appear to develop, and reinfection is very common in this area due to continued exposure through more tick bites.

 Are human family members at risk?